 In this environment, businesses need thoughtful planning and custom strategies to stay protected and positioned to succeed.
 Our Government Contracting Practice Group can help with that.
 The services we provide clients touch all points of the contract life cycle, including:

 Our attorneys help clients with contract interpretation, questions regarding the proposal and evaluation process, cost accounting, change orders, and other issues unique to government contracting.
+Government contracts require contractors to comply with a host of regulations and to have certain policies/procedures in place.
+We can help guide companies to ensure that they have the proper policies in place.

 When disputes arise, our goal is working efficiently and quickly to find a resolution that works for our clients.
 We can move with the speed required to intervene or file a protest with the procurement agency, or to seek or respond to a preliminary injunction motion.